SeitaBV/v2g-liberty/README.md

 ### Copy & edit files

+If your familiar with the terminal and github you could also use [git clone](!https://github.com/git-guides/git-clone).
+Use the V2G Liberty URL `https://github.com/SeitaBV/v2g-liberty` and maybe the `--sparce` option.

-In your Home Assistant file editor, go to `/config/appdaemon/` and create a new folder `logs`.
+If terminal and/or github are not your thing, you can easily download and copy the files manually here.
+In your Home Assistant file editor, go to `/config/appdaemon/` and:
+ + Create a new folder `logs`.
-Open the folder `apps/` and create a new folder `v2g-liberty`.
+ + Open the folder `apps/` and create a new folder `v2g-liberty`.
-Within the v2g-liberty folder create a new folder `app-config`.
+ + Within the v2g-liberty folder create a new folder `app-config`.

 Now download the files from this project.
 Start on top of this page (on Github) and find the green button (Code).
 Click it and then choose the download zip file option.
-Unpack the zipf file on your machine.
+Unpack the zip file on your machine.
 Now in the file editor upload these files to the respective folders.

 ## Configure HA to use v2g-liberty